Date Due Assignment

 1/11 In your writer's notebook: Write for 15 minutes.
 You should have a list of subtopics by now.
 Write long on one or more of your subtopics.

-1/10 In your writer's notebook: Write for 15 minutes using strategies to narrow down your topic and/or write long on one or more of your subtopics.1/7 Continue to blurb about and/or create Table of Content subtopics on possible topics for your informational text.
-Continue to study/practice Parts of Speech.
+1/10 In your writer's notebook: Write for 15 minutes using strategies to narrow down your topic and/or write long on one or more of your subtopics.

 12/19 Grammar Assessment (Parts of Speech, Pronoun-Antecedent Agreement, Capitalization and Punctuation of Titles Rules)